 A certain level of frustration is a common phenomenon among those in advisor roles regardless of whether their perspective is traditional or not.
-There are darn few advisors -- certainly darn few good ones -- who can honestly say they haven't longed for the role of the decision-maker.
+There are darn few advisors -- certainly darn few good ones -- who can honestly say they haven't longed at some point or another to be in the role of the decision-maker.
 And it seems to me that they often mistakenly weigh their influence against the measure of the decision-maker rather than the other advisors.
 And by that mistaken measure they are of course going to feel frustrated.

 And really, the level of frustration one feels, whether it is justified or not, that's just personal drama.
 Even if you could tie it to prejudice rather than simply an unfortunate side-effect to the advisor role – well, so what?
 It still doesn't have anything to do with objectively weighing how much you accomplish and how much you are listened to.

 Sure, I didn't have the impact on the decision-making that the GM did, or whoever else was given the real weight of making the final decision.
 But such impact is largely defined by the job itself, and it wasn't my job to be that final decision maker.
 Comparing my impact to the GM isn't the right comparison for my judging whether I was being treated fairly enough to accomplish anything worthwhile.